-RamCompare is a five-year project involving partners right along the food chain.
-Nominated Signet-recorded rams are taken from various terminal sire breeds and used on nine commercial farms in the UK.
+RamCompare involves partners right along the food chain.
+Nominated Signet-recorded rams are taken from various terminal sire breeds and used on commercial farms in the UK.

-As RamCompare completes its sixth year, please join us for an update on the latest data, and what we have learned from the results.
+As RamCompare completes its seventh year, please join us for an update on the latest data, and what we have learned from the results.

 RamCompare is seeking performance recorded rams and semen for the coming season.